50 Things to do with Kids in Chicago Before They Grow Up

 28. If you’re old enough to remember “Cheezborger!
 Cheezborger!
 No fries, cheeps!
 No Pepsi, Coke!” from Saturday Night Live, then you will enjoy watching your kids order food at the Billy Goat Tavern.
 It’s underground, so this is a great place to eat with your older kids.

 30. Do you have younger children?
-The Nature Oasis has Toddlers, Tunes, & Turtles to tickle their fancy.
+The Toddlers, Tunes, & Turtles event will tickle their fancy.

 32. You won’t need to stretch out for this one if you catch the Jesse White Tumbling Team.